splendo/kaluga/example/readme.md

 # Example project

 This example project has the following parts:
-- An android app in [android]
+- An android app in [android](/example/android)
-- A shared code module in [shared].
+- A shared code module in [shared](/example/shared).
 This exposes and android library, and kotlin native sourceset that depends on a common source set.
 These are then included in the build of the iOS and Android example apps.
-- An iOS app in [iOS]
+- An iOS app in [ios](/example/ios)

 The example app can load the main components either through your (local) maven repository, or as gradle modules.